Bhavin789/React-Bootstrap-Demo/README.md

 ## Analyse production bundle

-Run `yarn build` to create a production build.
+Run `yarn build` to create a production build with minified code.

 Run `yarn analyze` to analyze the bundle size of the production build.
 It gives a elaborative view of different bundle sizes in their minimized format.